Project structure

 Build Outputs

-• /node_modules/ - NPM dependencies required for building and running your application.
+/dist/- Production build output created bydotnet elmish-land build.
+Contains optimized static files ready for deployment./node_modules/- NPM dependencies required for building and running your application.
 Managed by npm/yarn.
-Should be added to .gitignore.
+Should be added to.gitignore.